 Specific risk frameworks manage country risk for both fixed income clearing and margin collateral and all clearing members' portfolios are monitored regularly against a suite of sovereign stress scenarios.
-Investment limits and counterparty and clearing membership monitoring are sensitive to changes in ratings and other financial market indicators, to ensure the Group's CCP is able to measure, monitor and mitigate exposures to sovereign risk and respond quickly to anticipated changes.
+Investment limits counterparty and clearing membership monitoring are sensitive to changes in ratings and other financial market indicators, to ensure the Group's CCP is able to measure, monitor and mitigate exposures to sovereign risk and respond quickly to anticipated changes.
 Risk Committees maintain an ongoing watch over these risks and the associated policy frameworks to protect the Group against potentially severe volatility in the sovereign debt markets.
 The Group's sovereign exposures at the end of the financial reporting period were:

-In thousands of euros 31 December 2022 31 December 2021
+pusands of euros 31 December 2023 31 December 2022

 Sovereign investments

-Italy 392,962 2,124,637
+Italy 14,899 392,962

-Spain 609,319 976,955
+Spain 25,889 609,319

-EU Central ^(a) 144,737 684,495
+EU Central (a) - 144,737

-Portugal 389,740 677,301
+Portugal - 389,740

-France 166,099 118,289
+France 29,915 166,099

-Germany 14,950 53,789
+Germany 26,810 14,950

 Ireland

-Netherlands 16,112 320
+Netherlands - 16,112

-Belgium 29,903
+Belgium 28,857 29,903

-TOTAL FOR ALL COUNTRIES(b) 1,763,822 4,635,786
+Total for all countries (b) 126,370 1,763,822